Kedar37/Apato-Project/README.md

 # Apato-Project
-han and kedar are working on this project together!!!!!
+han and kedar are working together on this project!!!!!